eugenetangkj/auntie-ivy/README.md

 There are several built-in commands for the bot.

 #### `/start` Command
-This initialises the conversation and creates an entry for the user in the `users` table.
+This initialises the conversation and creates an entry for the user in the `users` table if the user does not yet exist.

 #### `/delete` Command
 This deletes the current user in the `users` table and all of the user's conversation history in the `conversation_history` table.
 Use this command to effectively reset your conversation with the bot.